Fifteenth Sunday after Trinity – Monday

 It may seem disagreeable to speak of false and seductive doctrine when contemplating the Gospel.
 But unless we do so, the seduction will spread.

-The Roman Church, the church of the Pope, the Antichrist whose coming was foretold in II Thessalonians 2, teaches that bread and wine in the Lord’s Supper is changed into the body and blood of Christ.
+The Roman Church, the church of the Pope, the Antichrist whose coming was foretold in II Thessalonians 2, teaches that bread and wine in the Lord’s Supper are changed into the body and blood of Christ.
 But all Scripture passages treating of the Lord’s Supper show that we are given bread and wine to eat and to drink, but that this bread and this wine are the “communion” of the body and blood of Christ, that is to say, that together with the bread and the wine, Christ’s body and blood are given us.

 Because the Church of Rome teaches such changing, or “transubstantiation,” it also teaches that the bread and wine must be adored (worshiped).
 But Scriptures nowhere say that the bread and wine are to be adored; rather, they everywhere command us to eat and drink the bread and wine of the Lord’s Supper.